pavelkomarov/pavelkomarov.github.io/pages/quotes.md

 "Better to reign in Hell, than serve in Heaven."
 --Lucifer, Paradise Lost

+<a class="anchor" id="M"></a>
+### M

+"He [Fred Rogers] interviewed me.
+And he put his face about three inches away from my face, says 'It's so nice to see you and to be with you.'
+It scared the living daylights out of me.
+But I realized this is what children do with adults."
+--Yo-Yo Ma

 "I learned that courage was not the absence of fear, but the triumph over it.
 The brave man is not he who does not feel afraid, but he who conquers that fear."
 --Nelson Mandela